 For meditation practice, the mala beads should not be touched with the pointer finger, as this is the ego energetic pathway.
 Starting at the bead next to the guru or meru bead, begin by pulling or rolling each bead, corresponding to the recitation of a mantra such as OM.
 This may be done silently or out loud.
 Do this 108 times, traveling around the mala, until once again the guru bead is reached.
 To go another round, use the thumb and fingers to carefully flip the mala, beginning again at the guru bead.
 In this way the tradition is honored and the guru is not crossed.

 Once created with Divine intent and specifically used for meditation practice, a mala strand is considered as a sacred object, and should be treated as such.
 Meditation malas should be kept on an altar or within a sacred space, or within a special bag or box.
 Malas should not touch the floor or any unclean surface, although the Universe understands and quickly forgives accidents.

 One should not make a habit of wearing mala beads specifically used for a meditation practice out on the town, due to the risk of absorbing negative energies.
 In addition and for the same reason, they should never be touched by anyone except the owner.
 They can, however, be worn next to the skin, underneath the clothing.

-For those who LOVE the look and have a fondness for genuine semi precious crystals, it would be wise to have one set dedicated for meditation practice, and separate malas to wear as energetic and protective spiritual jewelry, sure to fetch many compliments!
+For those who LOVE the look and have a fondness for genuine semi precious crystals, it would be wise to have one set dedicated for meditation practice, and separate malas to wear as energetic and protective spiritual jewelry.
+That “Boho” look is sure to fetch many compliments!

 The Auspicious 108